s-sohani/knowledge/Java/Java 8 to 21.md

 - Permitted classes must be located in the same package as the superclass.
 - **Sealed classes** offer a nice alternative to _Enum types_ making it possible to use regular classes to model the fixed alternatives.

+### Unnamed Class and Instance main method
+- Define main method on unnamed package, module or class
+-